bnb-chain/bnb-chain-charts/gnfd-validator/README.md

 The `podSecurityContext` and the `securityContext` used help to prevent any internal file system modifications as it prevent root user permissions.

-At the very end, there is an option to `enableConfigMapInit`, this config refers to the `configPath` in the [repo where the genesis document is provided](https://github.com/bnb-chain/bnbchain-gitops/tree/main/apps/gnfd-validator-qa).
+At the very end, there is an option to `enableConfigMapInit`, this config refers to the `configPath` in the [repo where the configuration documents are provided](https://github.com/bnb-chain/bnbchain-gitops/tree/main/apps/gnfd-validator-qa).
 Change the `configPath` if necessary.

 ## Common Operations